Best Mini Trampoline Review – Top 5 Bounciest List for Oct. 2017

 More info on the MaXimus Life Pro Gym Rebounder:

-We move from a mini trampoline that costs hundreds of dollars, to one that’s less than 50 bucks – for a bungee-style model, believe it or not.
+We move from a mini trampoline that costs hundreds of dollars, to one that’s affordable on a strict budget – for a bungee-style model, believe it or not.
 This Stamina isn’t going to stand up to long-term use as well as the more expensive choices we’ve looked at, but it has a lot to offer.

 First, the specifics.
 There’s a steel frame, mesh-style cords and a polypropylene mat with a full spring cover; they’re not the most impressive materials ever, but at this price you wouldn’t expect them to be.
 The trampoline is 38 inches in circumference and the jumping area is 29 inches.